NLTM-OCR/BhaashaOCR/README.md

 # Printed End-to-End Page Recognition for Indic Languages

-## Pretrained Layout Models:
+## Pretrained Models:
-- You can find the pretrained model for the DocTR Layout under the [Assests]().
+- You can find the pretrained model for End-to-End Recognition under the [Assests]().

-## Pretrained OCR Models:
-- You can find the pretrained models for V4 printed for 13 languages under the [Assets]().

 ## Setup
 - Using Python = 3.10+